craigzearfoss/notes/javascript/react/lifecycle-hooks.md

 ## getDerivedStateFromProps()

-- Static method that is used when the component receives props its parent and needs to set its own state base on those props.
+- Used when the component receives props its parent and needs to set its own state base on those props.
+- Static method.
 - Returns the new, updated state based upon the props.
 - A lot of times this has been misused and caused weird bugs and performance issues.
   - There's actually a better way to do what they are trying to do.